NovelaNeuro/rec_to_nwb/README.md

    ```

 ### Usage
+1. Download example notebook file from

+   or
-1. In terminal navigate to `lfdatamigration/src/notebooks`
+   In terminal navigate to `lfdatamigration/src/notebooks`
 2. Run jupyter notebook
    ```bash
    jupyter notebook